 - Trash the room and remove valuables to disguise the fact that something had been hidden, such as electronic surveillance or explosives.

-- Trick the victim into thinking she's under threat by faking a break-in.
+- Trick the victim into thinking they're under threat by faking a break-in.

 One classic method of a detective determining that the burglary is a false one is by finding pieces of glass from the broken window on the outside of the room (thereby proving that the burglar broke it from the inside) or, slightly more subtly, that the window was broken from the outside, but either after the burglary had taken place (footprints under the broken glass) or in such a way that the burglar could not have used the hole in the window to open it.

-- A variation happens in Sin City's That Yellow Bastard.
-Hartigan sees that Nancy's house has been broken into and suspects that it was the Rourke family who has kidnapped her.
+- Sin City: A variation happens in That Yellow Bastard.
+Hartigan sees that Nancy's house has been broken into and suspects that it was the Rourke family who kidnapped her.
 It turns out that the whole thing was a Red Herring.
-Her apartment break in was a separate crime but he ended up rushing to her job, leading the bad guys right to her.
+Her apartment break-in was a separate crime but he ended up rushing to her job, leading the bad guys right to her.

 - In A Fish Called Wanda, Archie fakes a robbery in order to recover Wanda's necklace from his wife... unfortunately Otto catches him in the act and subdues him, thinking he's doing Archie a favor by catching the robber.